-Readers/Scribes are not tutors.
+Readers and scribes are NOT tutors.
 They will NOT provide any feedback on class assignments, examinations, or other classroom activities.

-Readers/Scribes are not provided to students with disabilities to assist with homework assignments.
+Readers and scribes are NOT provided to students with disabilities to assist with homework assignments.
 Should students be interested in such services, they will incur the cost of such service on their own.

 Eligible students will be able to use specialized assistive technological devices upon clearance by the Disability Coordinator.
 Documentation provided will need to show the need for the device in order to provide equal opportunity for participation in the academic environment.

-Should the student not possess the device AND is active with DVR or other rehabilitation agencies, the student will contact his/her rehabilitation counselor to inform them of the situation.
-If the student is not active with DVR or other rehabilitation agencies, the Disability Coordinator will take the lead in assessing the need and providing the service as appropriate to the student’s needs while he/she is on campus.
-Should there be a continued need outside of the classroom or off campus, it will be student’s responsibility to secure, purchase, and/or obtain the device.
+Should the student not possess the device AND is active with DVR or other rehabilitation agencies, the student will contact the rehabilitation counselor to inform them of the situation.
+If the student is not active with DVR or other rehabilitation agencies, the Disability Coordinator will take the lead in assessing the need and providing the service as appropriate to the student’s needs while the student is on campus.
+Should there be a continued need outside of the classroom or off campus, it will be student’s responsibility to secure, purchase, and obtain the device.